ladybug-me/end-4dots-kde/.github/README.md

   Most probable cause is `keyd` service failure.
   Run: `systemctl restart keyd`.

-  **Special case**: If a kernel update happened, you will see `no uniput device` on running sudo keyd.
+  **Special case**: If a kernel update happened, you will see `no uinput device` on running sudo keyd.
   Rebooting will fix this.

 </details>